PhrSite/Ng911Lib/README.md

 This project has no external dependencies.

 # Documentation
-The documentation pages project for this project if called [Ng911LibDocumentation](https://phrsite.github.io/Ng911LibDocumentation).
-The documentation web site include class documentation and articles that explain ussage of the classes in this library.
+The documentation pages project for this project is called [Ng911LibDocumentation](https://phrsite.github.io/Ng911LibDocumentation).
+The documentation web site includes class documentation and articles that explain ussage of the classes in this library.

 # Installation
 This class library is available on NuGet.
 It targets .NET 7.

 # Project Structure